TrueWinter/birch/README.md

 ### Advanced Search

 There may be times when it would be useful to search for multiple things.
+The advanced search feature lets you create search groups which can be independently configured to filter messages in different ways.

-The advanced search has two modes:
+There are two modes:
-- `all`: a message must contain all of the searched words
+- `all`: match messages that contain all of the searched words
-- `any`: a message can contain any of the searched words
+- `any`: match messages that contain any of the searched words

+The search type can be set to `include` or `exclude` to control whether or not the messages need to contain the searched words.
+This allows you to hide messages that would otherwise appear in the search result.

 | ![Search](.github/images/search.png) |
 |:---:|
 | Birch allows you to do complex searches through the Advanced Search popup |

-To return to simple search mode, press the search button at the top of the page.
+To return to simple search mode, press the search button in the header.

 ### Old Log Files